King of Swords Tarot Card Meaning

 Reversed during change, the King of Swords warns that rigid thinking or abuse of authority is hindering progress.
 You might be refusing to hear new ideas or clinging to an outdated viewpoint.
 Relax your grip, listen, and allow balanced discussion to guide your transformation.

-King of Swords: Fire Element and Leadership
+King of Swords: Air Element and Leadership

 King of Swords: Intellect and Communication